-Operational Plan Action / Outputs Link to Strategy Accomplished Outcome(s) Halls & Public Facilities 1.
-Maintain Public Halls within Georgetown 2.
-Maintain Public Halls within Einasleigh 3.
-Maintain Public Halls within Mt Surprise 4.
-Purchase Tables & Chairs for Georgetown Hall KPM - ensure public halls are maintained to promote community participation throughout the shire 5.5 Georgetown Hall is being maintained.
+Operational Plan Action / Outputs Link to Strategy Accomplished Outcome(s) Halls &amp; Public Facilities Maintain Public Halls within Georgetown Maintain Public Halls within Einasleigh Maintain Public Halls within Mt Surprise Purchase Tables &amp; Chairs for Georgetown Hall KPM - ensure public halls are maintained to promote community participation throughout the shire 5.5 Georgetown Hall is being maintained.
 Full maintenance inspection has been carried out.
 Maintenance is being carried out as and when required.
 Council has completed repairs to steps and balustrades, re-coated the exterior deck to the hall.
 Einasleigh Hall is being maintained.
 Full maintenance inspection has been carried out.
 Repairs to the internal ceiling have not commenced and will be carried out in the 2011/12 year.
 Maintenance is being carried out as and when required.
 Mt Surprise Hall is being maintained.
-Full maintenance inspection has been carried out.
-Maintenance is being carried out as and when required.
+Full maintenance is being carried out as and when required.
+Mt Surprise Hall is being maintained.
+Full maintenance is being carried out as and when required.
+Mt Surprise Hall is being maintained.
+Full maintenance is being carried out as and when required.
 New tables and chairs have been purchased for the Georgetown Hall.
-Funding submission has been submitted for the Mt Surprise & Einasleigh halls under the Disability Funding Scheme to provide disabled access to these facilities as per legislative requirements.
+Funding submission has been submitted for the Mt Surprise &amp; Einasleigh halls under the Disability Funding Scheme to provide disabled access to these facilities as per legislative requirements.
 Funding application has been successful.
 The associated works will be carried out in the 2011/2012 financial year.
-Medical Centres 1.
-Maintain Einasleigh Medical Centre 2.
-Maintain Mt Surprise Medical 1.8 5.5 Einasleigh Medical Centre is being maintained.
-Curtains, Two-way radio & generator have been ordered and installed for the centre, which has been achieved through a grant from the Federal Government.
+Medical Centres Maintain Einasleigh Medical Centre Maintain Mt Surprise Medical Centre Undertake extension to the Mt Surprise Medical Centre via grant funding KPM - ensure facilities are maintained to ensure that they meet community health requirements 1.8 5.5 Einasleigh Medical Centre is being maintained.
+Curtains, Two-way radio &amp; generator have been ordered and installed for the centre, which has been achieved through a grant from the Federal Government.
 Mt Surprise Medical Centre is being maintained.
 Extension to Mt Surprise Medical Building has been completed which incorporates another 40m2 to the existing building.
 This now provides this building with a trauma room and also direct wheelchair and trolley access from the ramp to the trauma room.
 This was funded through the assistance of a Federal Government Grant.
-Swimming Pool 1.
-Maintain swimming pool facilities for public use 2.
-Install seating to the swimming pool complex KPM - provide facilities to accommodate a diverse range of leisure and recreation activities 1.1 Georgetown Pool Complex has been maintained throughout the year to ensure that the complex meets the requirements under legislative guidelines for a public pool.
+Swimming Pool Maintain swimming pool facilities for public use Install seating to the swimming pool complex KPM - provide facilities to accommodate a diverse range of leisure and recreation activities 1.1 Georgetown Pool Complex has been maintained throughout the year to ensure that the complex meets the requirements under legislative guidelines for a public pool.
 New Seating to the pool complex is yet to commence and has been carried over into the 2011/12 Budget.
 Existing seating to the pool has been reallocated back to the pool.